BrainJS/brain.js/README.md

 then:

-	var brain = require("brain-0.2.4");
+	var brain = require("brain");
 	var net = new brain.NeuralNetwork();

-If you installed with npm, you can replace "brain-0.2.4" with the current version or "brain/brain".
-Otherwise, specify the path to the brain.js file, like "./lib/brain".
+If you didn't install with npm, you can specify the path to the brain.js file, like "./lib/brain".

 # API
 [http://harthur.github.com/brain#api](http://harthur.github.com/brain#api)